Automattic/wp-calypso/client/layout/guided-tours/docs/API.md

 ### Functionality Options

-There are currently two ways to declare the condition to continue the tour.
+There are currently two ways to declare the condition to continue the tour with Continue.

 - Binding an `onClick` listener to the step's target DOM node and waiting for the node to be clicked in order to advance the tour.
 - Providing a Redux selector and waiting for it to evaluate to true in order to advance the tour.